Self drive day outings

 The history of life on earth, involving several key geological elements, is now available for anyone to view.
 11 Geo-sites, each with its own information board, along with braille labels, describes the different geological elements.

 Elements include a 3.2 billion year-old beach deposit, fossilized bio mats in sandstone (the first signs of life on earth, viewable with the naked eye), piles of volcanic pillows formed by lava expelling on the floor of the sea and volcanic hailstones preserved in chert sediments.

 The route is a self-drive day outing and follows the R40 from Barberton to Josefsdal/Bulembu at the Swaziland border.
 It forms only a portion of a longer 260 km Genesis Route; a figure-of-8 road route that link Barberton, Badplaas and Low’s Creek.
-The route can be self-drive or done as a guided tour.